Grow Deep Counseling workshops are presented by Kristin Ryan Easley, MS, LPC, NCC, CPCS, ACS unless otherwise noted.

 *See Cancellation Policy on 'Workshops & Trainings' page prior to registration and payment.
 By submitting registration and payment you agree this has been read, understood and accepted.*Grow Deep Counseling, LLC has been approved by NBCC as an Approved Continuing Education Provider, ACEP No.7028.
 Programs that do not qualify for NBCC credit are clearly identified.
 Grow Deep Counseling, LLC is solely responsible for all aspects of the programs.

 In the State of Georgia, this approval provides core hours for counselors; Related hours for social workers and marriage/family therapist; 5 ethics hours are required toward renewal.
-Ethics hours are not core/related specific and may be obtained by LPCs, SWs, or MFTs.; The number of live (synchronous) online CE hours are not limited.
+Ethics hours are not core/related specific and may be obtained by LPCs, SWs, or MFTs. but must be synchronous; The number of live (synchronous) online CE hours are not limited.
 Asynchronous activities are limited to 10 hours.

 - Perspective on professional identity, specifically the importance of professional boundaries, their purpose, and the difficulty in recognizing and managing

-- Discussion of self-care and keys to wellness to care for ourselves and management of important processes such as transference, compassion fatigue, vicarious trauma, burn out, and countertransference to assist with managing boundaries
+- Brief discussion of self-care and keys to wellness to care for ourselves and manage important processes such as transference, compassion fatigue, vicarious trauma, burn out, and countertransference to assist with managing boundaries

 After hearing a person’s tragic story and subsequent attempt to kill himself, author Paul G. Quinnett in his book Counseling Suicidal People, A Therapy of Hope, stated he remembered thinking “My God!
 This man needs professional help!”
 But of course, I was the professional” (Quinnett 5).
 As mental health clinicians, we have been there or fear being there one day.
 It is not a matter of if but when we will sit with someone in pain of this magnitude.
 Are you able to sit with someone at risk for suicide and provide a thorough assessment?
 And once assessed, will you have a clear plan of next steps and treatment?
 This workshop will assist in answering “Yes” to those questions